History of masturbation: Ancient history

 There are depictions of male and female masturbation in prehistoric rock paintings around the world.
 Most early people seem to have connected human sexuality with abundance in nature.
-A clay figurine of the 4th millennium BC from a temple site on the island of Malta, depicts a woman masturbating.
+A clay figurine of the 4th millennium BC from a temple site on the island of Malta depicts a woman masturbating.
 However, in the ancient world, depictions of male masturbation are far more common.

 From the earliest records, the ancient Sumerians had very relaxed attitudes toward sex.
 The Sumerians widely believed that masturbation enhanced sexual potency, both for men and for women, and they frequently engaged in it, both alone and with their partners.
 Men would often use puru-oil, a special oil probably mixed with pulverized iron ore intended to enhance friction.
 Masturbation was also an act of creation and, in Sumerian mythology, the god Enki was believed to have created the Tigris and Euphrates rivers by masturbating and ejaculating into their empty riverbeds.

 Male masturbation was an even more important image in ancient Egypt: when performed by a god it could be considered a creative or magical act: the god Atum was believed to have created the universe by masturbating to ejaculation.

+Unlike the Sumerians and ancient Egyptians, the ancient Greeks regarded masturbation as uncivilized, suitable for slaves, barbarians and women.
+Haaretz columnist Terry Madenholm, explains: There is a hint in the terminology as to why the practice was considered indecent.
+The most commonly used verb for masturbation is "to soften" (dephesthai), while for most Greeks, male sexuality was essentially about power dynamics.
+In bed, it all came down to active versus passive.
+Playing with oneself was seen as an act of passivity, good enough for the low-status men and the rest of the miserables lacking enkratia (self-control).
+A respected member of society, meaning a "real man", could only play an active role in bed, that of the "penetrator"; hence, masturbating (or performing fellatio or cunnilingus) was viewed as an act of self-emasculation.